-Clubs discuss a new issue in the news every half term.
-At the end of each half term, we recognise the school that made the most valuable contributions to the discussions by naming them the ‘Thought Leader’ on this issue.
+Clubs discuss a new topic in the news every half term.
+At the end of each half term, we recognise the school that made the most valuable contributions to the discussions by naming them the ‘Thought Leader’.

 We pick the Thought Leader by looking for these things on the Hub: